Reparo: Loss-Resilient Generative Codec for Video Conferencing: Abstract

 \section{Abstract}

-Loss of packets in video conferencing often results in poor quality and video freezing.
-Attempting to retransmit the lost packets is usually not practical due to the requirement for real-time playback.
-Using Forward Error Correction (FEC) to recover the lost packets is challenging since it is difficult to determine the appropriate level of redundancy.
-In this paper, we propose a framework called \name\ for creating loss-resilient video conferencing using generative deep learning models.
-Our approach involves generating missing information when a frame or part of a frame is lost.
-This generation is conditioned on the data received so far, and the model's knowledge of how people look, dress, and interact in the visual world.
-Our experiments on publicly available video conferencing datasets show that \name\ outperforms state-of-the-art FEC-based video conferencing in terms of both video quality (measured by PSNR) and video freezes.
+Packet loss during video conferencing often results in poor quality and video freezing.
+Retransmitting lost packets is often impractical due to the need for real-time playback, and using Forward Error Correction (FEC) for packet recovery is challenging due to the unpredictable and bursty nature of Internet losses.
+Excessive redundancy leads to inefficiency and wasted bandwidth, while insufficient redundancy results in undecodable frames, causing video freezes and quality degradation in subsequent frames.

+We introduce Reparo — a loss-resilient video conferencing framework based on generative deep learning models to address these issues.
+Our approach generates missing information when a frame or part of a frame is lost.
+This generation is conditioned on the data received thus far, considering the model's understanding of how people and objects appear and interact within the visual realm.
+Experimental results, using publicly available video conferencing datasets, demonstrate that Reparo outperforms state-of-the-art FEC-based video conferencing solutions in terms of both video quality (measured through PSNR, SSIM, and LPIPS) and the occurrence of video freezes.